 For our purposes, focusing now on the trial of personal injury cases, the iceberg image illustrates the difference between the small slice of a real-life drama that almost always was years in the making, culminating in what we as lawyers would call a “case”, and the truth and reality experienced by the injured person.
-The truth and reality for the injured person is that, through no fault of their own, they are now on the wrong side of our largest national and international corporations that we all refer to as “insurance companies”.
+The truth and reality for the injured person are that, through no fault of their own, they are now on the wrong side of our largest national and international corporations that we all refer to as “insurance companies”.

 Many things could be said about the roles played by insurance companies in our courtrooms, and yet none of those roles can be understood without first making a critical distinction between the way insurance companies “speak” in our courtrooms, and the way everyone else speaks in our courtrooms.

 Insurance Companies and Individuals in the Courtroom

 When the injured person speaks in a courtroom, he or she stands up, walks to the witness box, and answers questions directly, having been fully identified and made known to all to be the person speaking.
 The injured person encounters the “crucible of the cross” and deals with the fire that is coming his or her way without guise of deception.

 The great distinction between the way the injured person speaks in a courtroom, and the way insurance companies speak in a courtroom, is that when insurance companies speak in a courtroom they do so furtively, behind the scenes, guiding and controlling the people on the ground.